Dev-hwang/flutter_foreground_task/README.md

 ## Features

-* Can perform repetitive tasks with foreground service notification.
+* Can perform repetitive task with foreground service notification.
-* Provides useful utilities (minimizeApp, wakeUpScreen, etc.) that can use when performing tasks.
+* Provides useful utilities (minimizeApp, wakeUpScreen, etc.) that can use when performing task.
 * Provides a widget that prevents the app from closing when the foreground task is running.

 ## Getting started